The Maltichon dog is a cross between the Maltese and Bichon Frise breeds.

 Both parent breeds are intelligent and good at obedience and agility training.
 This will be beneficial to a Maltichon as well.

 Small breeds are sometimes difficult to housetrain, and the Maltichon is no exception.
-Use our potty-training guide and schedule to help you through this process.

 A Maltichon is small and therefore a bit fragile.
 Use caution around larger dogs.